-- Fall enrollment April 15 - The admission deadline for international applicants is the same (April 15); however, currently the program is unable to admit many international students due to federal funding constraints.
+Fall enrollment - April 15

-- Have earned a baccalaureate degree in Biological Sciences or a related field, such as fundamental or basic Life Sciences, Biochemistry, Molecular or Cellular Biology. - Have earned a cumulative grade point average of at least 2.75 with 3.00 minimum in the major Biological Sciences as defined by the Department.
+• Fall enrollment - March 15; however, currently the program is unable to admit many international students due to federal funding constraints.

-- Provide official scores on the Graduate Record Examination (GRE).
+- Have earned a baccalaureate degree in Biological Sciences or a related field, such as fundamental or basic Life Sciences, Biochemistry, Molecular or Cellular Biology. - Have earned a minimum cumulative overall grade point average of at least 3.0. - Provide official scores on the Graduate Record Examination (GRE).
 Testing must be within five years of application.
-Applicants must have a cumulative GRE score of 100 or higher, and a minimum score of 20 percentile in each section of verbal reasoning, qualitative reasoning and analytical writing.
-(Due to COVID-19, GRE scores are not required for the 2020-2021 academic year.) - Complete an application for admission. - Submit official transcript(s). - Submit a resume. - Submit three letters of recommendation. - Submit a personal statement that addresses prior research, professional, and academic experiences as related to the student's objectives in obtaining the degree, and the student's research areas of interest pursuant to the degree within the Department of Biological Sciences. - International applicants must meet all requirements.
+Applicants must have a cumulative GRE score of 100 or higher, and a minimum score of 25 percentile in each section of verbal reasoning, qualitative reasoning and analytical writing.
+(Due to COVID-19, GRE scores are not required for the 2021-2022 academic year.) - Complete an application for admission. - Submit official transcript(s). - Submit three letters of recommendation. - Submit a personal statement that addresses prior research, professional, and academic experiences as related to the student's objectives in obtaining the degree, and the student's research areas of interest pursuant to the degree within the Department of Biological Sciences. - International applicants must meet all requirements.